RevealBi/RevealRoadshow-2020/HandsOnLab/Instructions/03-LocalDataStore.md

 ﻿# Using a Local Data Source

+Before the **Reveal SDK** loads and processes the data for a dashboard, you can override the configuration or data to be used for each visualization of the dashboard.

+Here are a few common use cases:
+* You can change the name of the database being used, depending on the current user, or any other attributes your app might get like userId, division, company, customer, etc.
+* You can change the name of the table being used or the path of a file to load.
+* You can replace a data source with an in-memory data source.

+In this walk-through, we will replace the web-based data sources of all dashboard visualizations with a local Excel file called `Samples.xlsx`.

 This walk-through builds on the previous ["Dashboard Linking"](https://github.com/RevealBi/RevealRoadshow-2020/blob/master/HandsOnLab/Instructions/02-DashboardLinking.md) exercise.

 ### 1. Add a Data Source